Pati Maldaner

-Patrícia Dewes Maldaner (born 8 February 2003), better known as Pati Maldaner, is a professional Brazilian footballer who plays as a defender for Palmeiras.
+Patrícia Dewes Maldaner (born 8 February 2003), better known as Pati Maldaner, is a Brazilian professional footballer who plays as a defender for Palmeiras.

 Early life and youth career

 Maldaner was born in Pinhalzinho, Santa Catarina.
-She began playing football in 2018 with Chapecoense’s youth teams, where she developed technical skills through futsal.
+She began playing football in 2018 with Chapecoense's youth teams, where she developed technical skills through futsal.
 In 2019, at the age of 16, she caught the attention of scouts of Grêmio.

 Club career

 Grêmio

 Maldaner joined Grêmio in 2020 and played for four seasons in Brazil’s top-tier women's football competition.
 She was honored by the club after reaching 50 appearances.

 In November 2022, she helped Grêmio secure the Campeonato Gaúcho Feminino title with a victory over Internacional.

 She renewed her contract with Grêmio until the end of 2023.

 In 2022, Maldaner was part of the Brazil U-20 squad that won the bronze medal at the FIFA U-20 Women's World Cup.